dojo/docs/dijit/_editor/plugins/LinkDialog.rst

 * URL input is validated.
 The preferred input are full urls, such as http://example.com/somepage.html, but it will 'permit' local urls so long as they are prefixed accordingly, such as /mydir/myfile.html or ./mydir/myfile.html.
 The same validation is done for both image inserts and hyperlink inserts.
 * Description text for hyperlinks is validated.
 It cannot be empty.
 * Descriptions (alt text) for images is optional, but highly recommended for accessibility reasons.
+* Double-Clicking on a link should activate the Link Properties dialog dropdown on the button.
+* Double-Clicking on an image should activate the Image Properties dialog dropdown on the button.
+* Single-clicking an image should select the image.
+This makes it easy to select, then edit, an image in the page

 ===========
 Limitations
 ===========